swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-8-serve-the-model-with-mlem/index.md

 mlem serve fastapi --model models/rf
 ```

 MLEM will load the model, create the FastAPI app and start it.
-You can then access the auto-generated model documentation on <http://0.0.0.0:8080/docs>.
+You can then
+access the auto-generated model documentation on <http://0.0.0.0:8080/docs>.

-{% callout type="note" %}
+{% callout type="note" %} Remember the `sample_data` variable discussed above?
-Remember the `sample_data` variable discussed above?
-This will be used by MLEM to generate the FastAPI endpoints with the right OpenAPI/Swagger specifications.
+This will be used by MLEM to generate the FastAPI endpoints with the right
-{% /callout %}
+OpenAPI/Swagger specifications. {% /callout %}

 The following endpoints have been created:

-- `predict`: Get a string as the input and display the prediction of the input as true (1) if it is related to the R programming language or as false (0) if it is is not related to the R programming language.
+- `predict`: Get a string as the input and display the prediction of the input
+  as true (1) if it is related to the R programming language or as false (0) if
+  it is is not related to the R programming language.
-- `predict_proba`: Get a string as the input and display the probability of the input as a array of two numbers.
-The first number is the probability from 0 to 1 of the input as not related to the R programming language.
-The second number is the probability from 0 to 1 of the input as related to the R programming language.
+- `predict_proba`: Get a string as the input and display the probability of the
+  input as a array of two numbers.
+The first number is the probability from 0 to
+  1 of the input as not related to the R programming language.
+The second number
+  is the probability from 0 to 1 of the input as related to the R programming
+  language.

-You can try out predictions by inputing some sentences to the model through the REST API!
+You can try out predictions by inputing some sentences to the model through the
+REST API!

 Here are some request bodies you can use as examples.

-{% callout type="warning" %}
-Please be aware the model is a very simple model.
-Some inputs may be incorrectly predicted.
+{% callout type="warning" %} Please be aware that this model is a toy.
+Some
-{% /callout %}
+inputs may be incorrectly predicted. {% /callout %}

 **Request body**